Russ Hall on Enrolment

 And then, what causes you to keep coming back?
 Not all MDI events are created equal.
 Some are great, some are less than great, but you keep coming back.
 What causes you to keep coming back?
 If you haven't paused the video yet, pause it.
 Do your journaling around these questions and then unpause to restart when you've got the journaling complete.

-What is a Promotion Conversation?
+What is a Enrolment Conversation?

 All right, preparation for your first live meeting.
 Review the guidelines.
 If you haven't done it yet, make sure you understand what you're gonna do, how you're gonna do, what we expect.
 If you haven't done the journal entries yet, if you wanted to go through the video first, go back and do all the journal entries.

 And then last, as part of the registration process, you'll have gotten some info from us.
 That's how you got into this video in the first place.
-It's gonna tell you who your facilitator's gonna be for the team that you're on during promotion training.
+It's gonna tell you who your facilitator's gonna be for the team that you're on during enrolment training.
 Reach out, make sure you talk with your team leader, your facilitator.
 You are gonna be a team throughout this program.
 We need to make sure that we've got a relationship going with a man who's leading the call.
 We'll see you in your first live online session.
 We're looking forward to seeing you there.

 Thank you, men. . .
 Hall out.